-Skip the pricey slopeside accommodations and discover a definite decrease in your cost, especially when staying more than one night.
+Skip the pricey ski-in, ski-out accommodations and discover a definite decrease in your cost, especially when staying more than one night.
 Vacation home rentals offer affordable spring skiing vacation options for families or groups.
-Condo rentals are also another way to save money on your spring skiing family vacation.
-You’ll also save money when cooking meals in your full kitchen, and there are deals for accommodations near the village of the resorts and facing slopes near the ski area.
+Condo rentals are another way to save money on your spring skiing family vacation.
+By renting a place with a full kitchen, you can save additional money by cooking your own meals.
+Plus, there often are deals for accommodations near the village of the resorts and facing slopes near the ski area.

 Vacation Rental Companies (VRBO, AirBnB, HomeAway and more) offer a long list of vacation rentals in ski resort towns.
 A Google search for ski deals in Lake Tahoe resulted in this: 50 Heavenly Ski Resort Vacation Rentals from $54/night.
 Recently, we also saved with our super-sized multigenerational family of 22 by renting the Overlook, a sprawling home in Grand Lake, Colorado.